START HERE! Finding JDP Classes

 HIST 3570 American Thought and Culture, Dr. Susan Schulten, TBD

 PHIL 3026 or 3145 Levinas, Dr. Sarah Pessin, W 4:00 - 7:50 pm

 PHIL 3130 Knowledge Problems, Dr. Naomi Reshotko, MW 2:00 - 3:50 pm

 Sometimes DU and Iliff academic calendars do not align in the winter and spring.
 Please check the calendars carefully or check with faculty to determine the dates for any given class.
 CLasses taugtht by DU faculty use the DU calendar and classes taught by Illiff faculty use the Iliff calendar.

 Faculty are on nine-month contracts and are not expected to work with students during the summer break; students therefore are responsible for planning accordingly. – Approved Nov.
 13, 2015 by JDP Committee

 JDP students may take approved doctoral classes that are offered in on-line and hybrid formats beginning summer 2018. -approved Jan.
 16, 2018 by JDP Committee

-Note that Dissertation Research, although it looks like independent study and uses the same form for registration must always be RLGN 6995 and does not count toward independent study limits.
+Dissertation Research (now called Independent Research) looks like independent study and uses the same form for registration must always be RLGN 6995.